 The coverage is better than Movistar, however, it’s cheapest if you get yourself a contract and pay for an entire year upfront.

 They do also offer reasonably priced month-to-month options similar to Telcel, but the packages vary slightly.
-In general, they are a good option if you want to stay in the big cities, but I have found coverage to be average at best in more rural places.
+In general, they are a good option if you want to stay in the big cities, but I have found the coverage to be average at best in more rural places or near the beach.

 What to Know Before You Arrive in Mexico